 The number one thing your doctor will likely ask is your health history and age, since the chance of certain genetic issues (like Down syndrome) increases with maternal age.
 The second?
 Your family’s health history.
-“I ask about the patient’s mother’s pregnancies, if she had problems or if she had any babies with congenital malformations,” says Laura Riley, MD, ob-gyn and medical director of Labor and Delivery at Massachusetts General Hospital “Then, I move on to the other sides of the families.”
-And while you may think you know your family well, you may not realize that your mom had preeclampsia, or your partner may have heard there was a baby with health problems in his family but may not have ever asked for the details.
+“I ask about the patient’s mother’s pregnancies, if she had problems or if she had any babies with congenital malformations,” says Laura Riley, MD, ob-gyn and medical director of Labor and Delivery at Massachusetts General Hospital.
+“Then, I move on to the other sides of the families.”
+And while you may think you know your family well, you may not realize that your mom had preeclampsia, or your partner may have heard there was a baby with health problems in the family but may not have ever asked for the details.
 Now’s the time to ask.
-“Sometimes it’s real obvious stuff,” says Dr. Riley.
-“But there are some things that aren’t that obvious, like if there are males in your family with mental retardation that’s unexplained.
-It could be Fragile X.”
+“Sometimes it’s really obvious stuff,” Riley says.
+“But there are some things that aren’t that obvious, like if there are males in your family with intellectual disabilities that are unexplained.
+It could be Fragile X (a genetic condition).”

-“Most people give us their family’s medical history, like if a grandparent has a heart condition,” says Dr. Riley.
-“That’s important in general but not as important as fetal issues and maternal issues.”
+“Most people give us their family’s medical history, like if a grandparent has a heart condition,” Riley says.
+“That’s important in general, but not as important as fetal issues and maternal issues.”
 So think about whether any babies in your family were born prematurely or had birth defects, or if anyone has had genetic conditions like cystic fibrosis, Tay-Sachs disease or sickle cell anemia.
-But don’t be freaked out that you’re bringing up the wrong thing.
-“It’s okay to mention everything you think of,” says Dr. Riley.
+But don’t be scared that you might bring up the wrong thing.
+“It’s okay to mention everything you think of,” Riley says.
 “Sometimes talking about one thing will bring up another that’s really important.”

 The doctor will likely ask about your ethnic background as well, since certain conditions run in specific cultural lineages.

-As for medical history, prenatal conditions that run in your family, like preeclampsia, gestational diabetes, hypertension and preterm labor are definitely important to bring up.
+As for medical history, prenatal conditions that run in your family—like preeclampsia, gestational diabetes, hypertension and preterm labor—are definitely important to bring up.
 But surprisingly, miscarriage is not.
-“Miscarriage is actually very common and vast majority are them are because of chromosomal problems that are a one-time thing, so I usually don’t make a big deal about that,” says Dr. Riley.
+“Miscarriage is actually very common, and the vast majority are them are because of chromosomal problems that are a one-time thing, so I usually don’t make a big deal about that,” Riley says.

 It’s okay to go to other prenatal appointments solo, but this is one your partner should definitely come along to.
-That’s because, while your family history is what affects your health, his family’s can affect baby’s.
-And even if you talk it over in advance, you might not be able to predict all the doc’s questions prior to the visit.
+That’s because, while your family history is what affects your health, your partner’s family history can affect baby’s health.
+And even if you talk it over in advance, you might not be able to predict all the doctor’s questions prior to the visit.

-Know this: If either you or your man were adopted, or your used donor egg or sperm, you’ll have to accept that you may not have all the information other couples do in this case.
-That’s okay though.
+Know this: If either you or your partner were adopted, or you used donor egg or sperm, you’ll have to accept that you may not have all the information other couples do in this case.
+That’s okay.
 Share what you know with the doctor and listen carefully to make the best informed decisions you can.

-While you’re discussing your own health, so your doc can watch you closely throughout pregnancy, you’re discussing baby’s health to figure out whether you should do genetic testing to see what baby’s risk of having genetic problems could be.
+Discussing your and your partner’s health history with your doctor can help you figure out whether you should do genetic testing to evaluate baby’s risk of certain genetic problems.
 But if baby has a birth defect or genetic disorder, know that it can’t be “healed.”
-Some parents-to-be choose to test because they want peace of mind that baby’s healthy.
+Some parents-to-be choose to test because they want peace of mind that baby is healthy.
 Others want to have advanced warning of certain issues so medical specialists can be there at birth.
-Still others might want to end the pregnancy, depending on baby’s risk factor.
-“It’s worth talking with your partner about what you’re going to do with the information,” says Dr. Riley.
-“Would you want to do the genetic testing and why do you want the results?”
+And others might want to end the pregnancy, depending on baby’s risk factor.
+“It’s worth talking with your partner about what you’re going to do with the information,” Riley says.
+“Would you want to do the genetic testing, and why do you want the results?”
 It’s not that you two have to know all the answers before the visit.
 Just have a general discussion about how you expect things to go.
 Your doctor or specialist can walk you through the decisions you’ll later make.